CSR Tools

 The Corporate Sustainability Reporting Directive (CSRD) represents a milestone in European sustainability reporting.
 It was introduced to oblige companies to be more transparent with regard to their environmental, social and corporate responsibility (ESG criteria).
 The aim is to provide investors, stakeholders and the public with comprehensive information on the sustainability performance of companies.

-The original development of the European Sustainability Reporting Standards (ESRS) presented companies – especially small and medium-sized enterprises (SMEs) – with major challenges due to the comprehensive ESG reporting obligations.
-The EU Commission has now made proposals to simplify sustainability reporting obligations with the first omnibus package, which, in addition to the CSRD, also includes the EU taxonomy and the CSDDD (Corporate Sustainability Due Diligence Directive).
+The original development of the European Sustainability Reporting Standards (ESRS) presented companies, especially small and medium-sized enterprises (SMEs), with major challenges due to the comprehensive ESG reporting obligations.
+The EU Commission made proposals to simplify sustainability reporting obligations with the first Omnibus package, which, in addition to the CSRD, also covers the EU taxonomy and the CSDDD (Corporate Sustainability Due Diligence Directive).
 This is primarily intended to reduce administrative hurdles and facilitate implementation for companies.

 In the following, we take a detailed look at the CSRD Omnibus, its most important changes and the impact on affected companies.